What Really Matters...

 I can only imagine what this couple goes through every day, hitting the steel bars of defending instinct that seemingly is in charge of their lives.

-You might think, the example is ridiculous, but unfortunately, these things happen every day.
-Moreover, the wrong use of defending instinct is one of the main reasons, why people break up, friendships end and personal growth stops.
+You might think the example is ridiculous, but unfortunately, these things happen every day.
+Moreover, the wrong use of defending instinct is one of the main reasons why people break up, friendships end, and personal growth stops.

 But…

 But what we defend really?
 Ironically, we defend the beliefs that never work for us.
 Why?
-I guess, lack of awareness and openness is to blame.
+I guess lack of awareness and openness is to blame.

 Now, does it really matter for you to be always right when the stakes are so high?
-Is it better to be right or happy?

 No one can take anything from you unless it’s never been yours.